montigno/skrypy/docs/html/_sources/installation/update_skrypy.rst.txt

   |pic2|

-3. Click on Ok and restart Skrypy
+3. Click on YES or NO

+4. Restart skrypy if you clicked YES